vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 just with different parameters, with the source now the log file and the target file slightly different.

-### A long list of gotchas and tweaks needed
+### Security: gotchas and tweaks

-I had to make several adjustments to deal with real and potential problems with backups.
-Here are some problems and my fixes:

-* **The backup process was using a lot of resources and making the server unresponsive for a brief period of time**:I switched the use of the backup process to use `nice -n 20` in order to play nicely with the rest of the server and to interfere as little as possible with production serving.

-* **The backups were unwieldy in size and took a long time for some sites**: I investigated what tables were taking a lot of space.
-In one case, the huge amount of space was due to the creation of several spam accounts even though the spam accounts couldn't actually post spam because they didn't have edit access; I had to manually clean up the spam accounts.
-In another cases, a few tables were creating problems and I had to manually exclude them from the backup after confirming that they are derivative tables and can be reconstructed.

-* **Having the S3 credentials on the server led to the risk of a hack on the server leading to a compromise of the S3 data, or of some error in the script causing the data in S3 to get overridden**:
-    This is a serious risk, because S3 is intended as a layer of redundancy if Linode fails.
-Here are several things I did to address this:
+**Having the S3 credentials on the server led to the risk of a hack on the server leading to a compromise of the S3 data, or of some error in the script causing the data in S3 to get overridden**: This is a serious risk, because S3 is intended as a layer of redundancy if Linode fails.
+I took two steps to address this:

 * I reduced the permissions (using AWS Identity and Access Management (IAM)) on the AWS keys on the server, so that they had access to only a specific bucket, and could only GET and PUT stuff, not DELETE stuff.
 This still didn't make things fully secure; it is still possible to effectively delete every file by manually writing a new version of the file.
 However, it did cut down significantly the risk of accidental data deletion.

 * I created a separate bucket that isn't accessible at all with these AWS keys, and created a process that runs outside of the Linode that copies a few of the backups to this bucket.
 For instance, one backup every 3 or 6 months, depending on the frequency of content changing.
 These backups serve as an additional layer of protection.

-* **The cumulative size of the backups was huge, causing large bills**:

-  * I implemented a lifecycle policy in S3 for the bucket with the primary backups that expired old code backups and SQL backups after a few months.
-This made sure that costs largely stabilized.
+### Gotchas and associated tweaks for integrity

+There were a bunch of considerations related to the integrity of the backups; some of these actually occurred and others were identified by me before they occurred.

-* **The backup process could fail silently**: I fixed this two-fold, albeit one piece of the fix is still pending:
+* **The backup process could fail silently, ending up not sending output to S3**: I fixed this two-fold, albeit one piece of the fix is still pending:

   * I had the backup script do extensive error-checking and report to a private Slack workspace I own, both in case of success and in